 There are often a lot of questions about the stairlift fitting process, we are often asked if a stairlift installation will damage a home.
 A stairlift is going to become part of your home, offering you independent living and more confidence when travelling up and down the stairs.
 So, it’s only fair that you are equipped with all the information you need before you make the commitment of purchasing and installing a stairlift.

 Customers are often concerned about the structural integrity of their stairs when they chose to have a stairlift fitted.
 During the stairlift installation, a track is attached to brackets that support the stairlift rail, this will keep the rail elevated from the stairs.
 The brackets are attached to the treads of the stairs, so there will be no damage to the banister or walls surrounding the staircase or at the top/bottom of the stairs.

 The stairlift brackets hold the track above the floor, it will not damage any carpet.
 The support screws also go through the carpet which means the carpet does not need to be lifted and refitted, making the fitting process a lot easier.
 The support screws also have a very small diameter so won’t leave large, visible holes.
 However, there may be some indentation from the weight of the stairlift.

-As the stairlift is attached to the stairs with very few screws there will be no impact on the structural integrity of your stairs.
+When the stairlift is installaed it is attached to the stairs with very few screws there will be no impact on the structural integrity of your stairs.
 With indoor lifts, there will be a few small holes that will need minimal attention where the brackets have been attached to the carpet or wooden tread.

 There are a variety of different stairlifts available on the market, you can choose from curved stairlifts to straight stairlifts, whatever suits your needs.
 The Flow X stairlift is a great example of a complete stairlift, designed to fit on narrow staircases, whether they are straight or curved.
 Here at Access BDD, we have the perfect stairlifts to suit your staircase.